oqtane/oqtane.framework/README.md

 **Video Series**

 - If you are getting started with Oqtane, a [series of videos](https://www.youtube.com/watch?v=JPfUZPlRRCE&list=PLYhXmd7yV0elLNLfQwZBUlM7ZSMYPTZ_f) are available which explain how to install the product, interact with the user interface, and develop custom modules.

+# Oqtane Marketplace

+Explore and enhance your Oqtane experience by visiting the Oqtane Marketplace.
+Discover a variety of modules, themes, and extensions contributed by the community.
+[Visit Oqtane Marketplace](https://www.oqtane.net)

 # Documentation
 There is a separate [Documentation repository](https://github.com/oqtane/oqtane.docs) which contains a variety of types of documentation for Oqtane, including API documentation that is auto generated using Docfx.
 The contents of the repository is published to Githib Pages and is available at [https://docs.oqtane.org](https://docs.oqtane.org/)